juliejonak/Blockchain-Notes/README.md

 First let's create the `/last_proof` endpoint because other things are dependent upon it, but it doesn't depend on anything else to work.

-Flask allows us to hit an endpoint and run a function.
-While we _could_ research more to understand how it works, we can also just copy the pattern from above to learn how to use it.
+Flask allows us to hit an endpoint to run a function.

-We can mimic like 190's `@app.route()` and copy the pattern, but modify it for our new task.
+We can mimic line 190's `@app.route()` and copy the pattern, but modify it for our new task.

 <br>

 ```
 @app.route('/last_proof', methods=['GET'])
 def last_proof():